Frisbee Lawn Garden Tour

-The Frisbee Lawn is a large, flat circular paddock surrounded by a rose-covered fence.
-It has its own narrow flower border, backed by deciduous trees.
-Roses and irises provide colour.
-Close by are the Stables Garden, a special Rose Garden, and two quirky little gardens built around dog kennels.
+The Frisbee Lawn is a large, flat circular paddock surrounded by a fence.
+It has its own narrow border, backed by deciduous trees.
+You'll see lots of New Zealand shrubs in this border.
+Close by are the Stables Garden, a garden around the Garage, and a little garden built around the dog kennels.

 -

-- The Frisbee Lawn Garden started off as a narrow border ringing the Frisbee Lawn.
+- In the early days I dug a narrow border ringing the Frisbee Lawn.
 In went rough rejects - Salvias, Dahlias, Senecios, and the like.
-I then started moving irises and daylilies into the sunniest places.
-I added a few New Zealand shrubs and hey presto!
+I moved Irises into the sunny dry edge.
+I added a few New Zealand shrubs in other places and hey presto!
 The border was full.
-That was easy!
+Easy to begin with, though the Dahlias didn't thrive...

 -